Visit Pier 62 at Waterfront Park

 The re-energizing of Seattle’s waterfront is actually a variety of projects, funded by a variety of sources.
 Funds for Waterfront Park will come from a combination of state funding for Alaskan Way, a Local Improvement District (LID), philanthropy, a voter-approved seawall bond, and city funds.

-Friends of Waterfront Seattle is raising $110 million to support capital construction of the park, and an additional $90 million to operate and program the park over a 10-year period (2018 – 2028).
+Friends of Waterfront Park is raising $110 million to support capital construction of the park, and an additional $90 million to operate and program the park over a 10-year period (2018 – 2028).

 Waterfront Park hosts a range of cultural, educational, and recreational programs.
 In addition to regular programs, the park is a venue for large events, like concerts and seasonal festivals.